Battle of Tarvis (1809): Early battles

 The VIII Armeekorps numbered 24,500 infantry, 2,600 cavalry, and 62 guns.
 The IX Armeekorps counted 22,200 infantry, 2,000 cavalry, and 86 guns.
 General-Major Andreas von Stoichevich was poised to advance south into French-occupied Dalmatia with 10,000 more.

 This source provides the number of guns only.
 Assembling in Carinthia were 23,500 second-line soldiers in 33 Landwehr battalions, with 6,600 more Landwehr troops in reserve.
 To support the Tyrolean Rebellion, John reorganized his army and sent Feldmarschall-Leutnant Johann Gabriel Chasteler de Courcelles west with 10,000 troops from VIII Armeekorps.
 The detachment left John with about 40,000 soldiers for his invasion of Italy out of 85,000 available.
 The departure of Chasteler left Feldmarschall-Leutnant Albert Gyulai in command of VIII Armeekorps and his brother Feldmarschall-Leutnant Ignaz Gyulai in charge of IX Armeekorps.

 Eugène commanded 70,000 Franco-Italian troops in his Army of Italy.
 Of his six French and three Italian infantry divisions, only two defended the Soča (Isonzo) River near the eastern frontier, while the rest were scattered across the Kingdom of Italy.
 On 16 April 1809, an overconfident Eugène gave battle with only one cavalry and five infantry divisions, about 35,000 infantry and 2,000 cavalry.
 At the Battle of Sacile, John's invading army mauled Eugène's army, inflicting 6,500 casualties for a loss of only 3,600.
 The defeated Army of Italy fell back to Verona on the Adige River gathering reinforcements until it had accumulated 60,000 soldiers.
 After John detached forces to besiege the Osoppo and Palmanova fortresses, and to watch the large French garrison of Venice, the Austrian army arrived before Verona with only 30,000 troops on 28 April.
 After hearing of the main Austrian army's defeat at the Battle of Eckmühl on 22 April, Emperor Francis I of Austria ordered his brother Archduke John to retreat to Inner Austria.

 After fencing with the Viceroy near Soave and Monte Bastia at the Battle of Caldiero at the end of April, the archduke withdrew on 2 May.
-The retreat was ably covered by Feldmarschall-Leutnant Johann Maria Philipp Frimont's rear guard.
+The retreat was covered by Feldmarschall-Leutnant Johann Maria Philipp Frimont's rear guard.
 On 8 May, John defended a strong position behind the Piave River.
 In the Battle of Piave River, Eugène defeated his opponent, inflicting 5,000 casualties while suffering about 2,000 killed and wounded.
 On 11 May, the Franco-Italian advance guard turned both flanks of Frimont's 4,000-man rear guard at San Daniele del Friuli.
 The Austrians were crushed with losses of about 2,000, while French casualties numbered between 200 and 800.
 After a clash at Venzone, Frimont retreated north up the Fella River valley, burning the bridges behind him.